adopt-liveview/adopt-liveview/priv/pages/2026/04-30-v2-first-context-test-en_US.md

 5 tests, 1 failure
 ```

-Don't worry if you get some warnings, lets focus on the error.
+Don't worry if you get some warnings, let's focus on the error.
 In a vibrant red color you should see that our test rendered a bunch of HTML code but it expected to at least have "Peace of mind from prototype to production" written inside it.
-To digest what a failing test mean:
+To digest what a failing test means:

 ```
   1) test [Here's the name of the test case] ([Here's the name of the test module])